-Acoustic Echo Cancellers are expected to address (cancel/suppress) echoes of large energy comparable or exceeding the equivalent energy of the incoming signals.
-Such conditions pose challenging requirements for double-talk detectors; an advanced VOCAL Acoustic Echo Canceller’s double-talk detector performs well in conditions where ERL > -6dB.
+Acoustic Echo Cancellers are expected to address (cancel/suppress) echoes of large energy, comparable or exceeding the equivalent energy of the incoming signals.
+Such conditions pose challenging requirements for double-talk detectors.
+An advanced VOCAL Acoustic Echo Canceller’s double-talk detector performs well in conditions where ERL > -6dB.

-Adaptive filters of Acoustic Echo Cancellers have to react rapidly to echo path changes; VOCAL Acoustic Echo Canceller incorporates a subband adaptive filter whose adaptation speed is superior when compared with competitive solutions while its adaptation depth is more than adequate.
+Adaptive filters of Acoustic Echo Cancellers have to react rapidly to echo path changes.
+VOCAL Acoustic Echo Canceller incorporates a subband adaptive filter whose adaptation speed is superior when compared with competitive solutions, while its adaptation depth is more than adequate.

 VOCAL’s Acoustic Echo Canceller incorporates an advanced NLP which adequately removes traces of residual echoes.

-Since signal gains are controllable by the end user (by adjusting volume knobs for the loudspeaker or for the microphone, and that affects the total system loop gain), Acoustic Echo Cancellers, being a part of the closed-loop system, can be potentially exposed to system instability, which, if not controllable, may manifest by producing a howling effect.
+Since signal gains are controllable by the end user (by adjusting volume knobs for the loudspeaker or for the microphone, and that affects the total system loop gain), Acoustic Echo Cancellers, being a part of the closed-loop system, can be potentially exposed to system instability, which, if not controllable, may manifest as a howling effect.
 VOCAL’s Acoustic Echo Canceller is equipped with an anti-howling feature that minimizes the howling effect.

 - Fast convergence